mechos3d/github_repo_search_test/README.md

 - Add instuctions about query language on the page with a link to GitHub docs: https://developer.github.com/v3/search/#constructing-a-search-query
 - Return an error by the Formatter class instead of exception if, for some reason, Github returned an invalid JSON.
 - Fix the error 'ActionView::Template::Error: The asset "foo4" is not present in the asset pipeline.' when avatar url is invalid (not a url)
+- All the UI texts must use I18n